 Peer Note Taker

-Priority Registration is an accommodation approved by SSWD on an individual basis through an interactive process between SSWD and the student.
+Priority Registration is an accommodation approved by SAC on an individual basis through an interactive process between SAC and the student.
 It must be supported by the documented effects of the student’s disability.
 When approved, Priority Registration gives eligible undergraduate students access to register for courses on the earliest possible date.
 Priority registration may not be applicable for students during their first semester at LUC.

 Any text that is required or supplemental for academics needs to be accessible.
 Accessible instructional materials are print- and technology-based educational materials, including printed and electronic textbooks and related core materials that are designed or converted in a way that makes them usable across the widest range of student variability regardless of format (print, digital, graphic, audio, video).